 When data is being written to or read from the Memory Card, communication errors may occur.
-Libmcrd internally performs retries when communication errors occur during data reads, so user applications do not need to include error handling routines.
-However, communication errors during data writes are not handled by the library and will need to be handled by the user application, (e.g. by re-reading the written data for verification).
+Libmord internally performs retries when communication errors occur during data reads or writes.
+However, the written or read data must be checked by the user application using a verification process, checksum, or other method to verify that it is correct.